Afghan Opium Production Has Flourished Under U.S. Occupation

 2016…4,800mt

 Afghanistan’s 2010 crop was nearly cut in half from the previous year’s production due to a blight hitting the poppy fields.
 However, the reduced supply tripled the price of opium, earning the farmers $605 million that year, up 38 percent from 2009.
-The current high price is now convincing many of that country’s farmers to give up on growing traditional crops such as wheat, and enter opium production.
+The current high price is now convincing many of that country’s farmers to give up on growing traditional crops such as wheat and enter opium production.

 In addition to being the world’s number one opium supplier, Afghanistan is now the largest producer of hashish, producing between 1,500 and 3,500 tons annually.

-While the U.S. government has always claimed to be making strides in the eradication of Afghanistan’s opium fields, the U.N. reports that only 5,351 hectares of opium were eradicated in 2009, less than 4 percent of the amount planted.
+While the U.S. government has always claimed to be making strides in the eradication of Afghanistan’s opium fields, the U.N. reports that only 5,351 hectares of opium were eradicated in 2009, less than four percent of the amount planted.
 In 2010, the amount of land used for poppy cultivation was 123,000 hectares, with the amount reportedly eradicated, unchanged from 2009.

 By the end of 2012, 154,000 hectares were being devoted to the poppy crop, according to a U.N. report.